proxytranslation/user-docs/dashboard/cookbook/whitelabel.md

    the Dashboard logo is set at 200x62px, while the Workbench logo needs to be 109x44px.

-5. An SSL certificate: Easyling uses encrypted channels to communicate on, and for that, we require an SSL certificate to be made out for the domain name of your choice, and any subdomains it may have - Easyling uses your "app domain" to serve previews until they're published, so your certificate must be a so-called "wildcard certificate" (a type of SSL certificate valid not only for `app.yourdomain.com`, but also `*.app.yourdomain.com`).
+5. An SSL certificate: the translation proxy uses encrypted channels to communicate on, and for that, we require an SSL certificate to be made out for the domain name of your choice, and any subdomains it may have - the translation proxy uses your "app domain" to serve previews until they're published, so your certificate must be a so-called "wildcard certificate" (a type of SSL certificate valid not only for `app.yourdomain.com`, but also `*.app.yourdomain.com`).
 Certificate